-Editorial Note: American Brandon Paasch, riding his Dynavolt Triumph Daytona 765, finished 7th in British Supersport Race Two at Knockhill.
+Editorial Note: American Brandon Paasch, riding his Dynavolt Triumph Street Triple RS 765, finished 7th in British Supersport Race Two at Knockhill.

 Buchan takes home a double win as Skinner celebrates in Scotland